thejsway/thejsway/manuscript/appendix02.md

 > This opiniated style guide is well worth a read.

-This book's ESLint configuration extends the AirBnb and Prettier rules (Prettier getting the preceence), with a few minor deviations.
+This book's ESLint configuration extends the AirBnb and Prettier rules (Prettier getting the precedence), with a few minor deviations.

 Here is the content of the book's `.eslintrc` configuration file.